 As St. Augustine pointed out, our hearts are restless until they find their rest in God.
 It's also true that we are not content until we achieve full union with God.
 As I receive the Lord in the Holy Eucharist this morning at Mass, it was a most intimate moment, giving me a foretaste of full union.

 Life is all about fighting a spiritual battle.
 As in any battle, casualties and sufferings are unavoidable.
 How you want to suffer depends upon which side you're on.
-If you're on the side of the enemy of God, your suffering may just be superficial, but you risk eternal separation from God after this life.
-If you are on the side of God fighting for his glory, you may suffer a lot, especially spiritually, but all sufferings will be short-lived and your joy will be great in heaven.
+If you're on the side of the enemy of God, your suffering may not be great, but you risk eternal separation from God after this life.
+If you are on the side of God fighting for his glory, you may suffer a lot, but all sufferings will be short-lived and your joy will be great in heaven.
 Make your choice.

 Thursday, September 15, 2011